chicio/chicio.github.io/_posts/2017-07-25-a-first-approach-to-contract-test.md

 ---

 Sometimes you have to unit test multiple implementations of the same interface.
 So basically you have the same tests for multiple concrete implementation of the same interface.
 In a case like this one, contract test could help you save a lot of time.
-Using contract test you will be able to run the same set of test for different concrete implementations.
+By using contract test you will be able to run the same set of test for different concrete implementations.
 How does it work?
 The main point is to have a template base abstract "ContractTest" test class that incapsulate the logic of the tests using abstract methods that use the base interface of the objects under test.
-These abstract methods will be implmented in the subclasses of this "ContractTest" class and they will feed the test with a concrete implementation of the interface used in the declaration of the abstract methods.
+These abstract methods will be implemented in the subclasses of this "ContractTest" class and they will feed the test with a concrete implementation of the interface used in the declaration of the abstract methods.
 Let's see an example to make everything more clear!!!
-The example is a standalone Java project that uses Junit 4 and Mockito 2.8, but nothing stops you from applying this concept to other languages/platform (in fact, I learned and implemented contract test on a component inside an Android App :heart_eyes:).
+The example is a standalone Java project that uses Junit 4 and Mockito 2.8.
+Obviously, nothing stops you from applying this concept to other languages/platform (in fact, I learned and implemented contract test while I was developing a new feature inside an Android App :heart_eyes:).
 Suppose for example that we have the following interface:

 ```java